AN3223/dotfiles/.config/mpv/shaders/README.md

 The guided shaders are also denoisers.
 They are faster but lower quality than NLM.
 The self-guided (_s) variants are slightly faster but even lower quality.

-Nvidia users have reported issues regarding NLM.
-If you are an Nvidia user experiencing problems, try setting `gpu-api=opengl` (or `gpu-context=win` on Windows) in mpv.
-If you still experience problems, try setting RI and RFI to zero.
-If it's way too blurry, try turning down the denoising factor (`S`).
+If you are an Nvidia user having problems try using a `gpu-api` besides `d3d11`, or try setting RI and RFI to zero.

 Macbook Pro 2019 has been reported to be non-functional with NLM as well.